-A group for brave atheists who have said NO and rejected; Atheists who have publicly renounced and criticised their former religions.
+A group for brave atheists who have said NO and rejected; Atheists who have publicly renounced and criticised their religions.

 Sep 2, 2012